Wologman/Mental_Health/03_Confidence not Arrogance.md

 	Working on your [personal branding](https://www.mindtools.com/pages/article/what-is-personal-branding.htm) can also help.
 If you project a positive image of your authentic self, you'll likely start to receive the positive feedback that's so important to your self-confidence.
 Just don't overdo this, for me it seems to become anxious habit on its own.
 2. **Set confidence boosting goals** --
-	- Master OOP & take good notes
+	- Master OOP & make good notes
 	- First Kaggle bronze medal, or just keep improving
 	- Complete a real-world AI project
 	- Do a conservation related GIS project